simphony/simphony-osp/doc/yaml_spec.md

 Every attribute is a subclass of `ATTRIBUTE`.
 The declaration of an attribute is a special case of the declaration of an entity.
 It must have the keys described in [Ontology entities format](#ontology-entities-format).
-It furthermore can have the following keys:
+It can additionally have the following keys:

 `datatype`: string